 - If you have a special request (such as an engagement ring delivered along with champagne), make arrangements early and add more to the tip.

 - If you need to cancel, do so as soon as you know you won't be able to make the reservation.

 - Don't make a habit of canceling reservations in restaurants.
 Many of them participate in one of the databases that keep them apprised of people who are chronic cancelers.

 - Always be polite when you make your reservation, when you arrive at the restaurant, and when you are seated.
 Thank each staff member who provides service.
-Not only is this the right thing to do, they're likely to remember you in a positive light and will gladly welcome you next time you choose to eat there.
+Not only is this the right thing to do, but they're also likely to remember you in a positive light and will gladly welcome you next time you choose to eat there.